ivandroid/ionic-settings/README.md

 ## Configuration provider

-There is a provider named `$ionicSettingsConfigProvider`.
-The following options can be set in the configuration phase:
+There is a provider named `$ionicSettingsConfigProvider` where the following options can be set:

 option|description|type|accepted values|default value
 ---|---|---|---|---